Close

 On-the-Go Wrist Watch Medical Alert + GPS + Pedometer

 The On-the-Go Wrist Watch Medical Alert + GPS + Pedometer is the only smartwatch option available at Alert1.
 Like the other on-the-go devices, it works with a cellular connection.
-On a full charge of two to three hours, it can last up to 12 hours, which is the shortest battery life on this list.
+On a full charge of two to three hours, it can last up to 12 hours, the shortest battery life on this list.

 On-the-Go + In-the-Home + Fall Detection Medical Alert